PolyAI named to Forbes AI 50 2023 list

-Discovery is restricted
+Discovery of call center voice AI solutions is restricted

 You know your business better than anyone, where processes could be more efficient and the outcomes you want to achieve.